InStrRev Function

 Argument Description

 start Optional.
-Numeric expression that sets the starting position for each search.
-If omitted, –1 is used, which means that the search begins at the last character position.
+A numeric expression that sets the starting position for each search.
+If you omit it, -1 is used.
+This value means the search starts at the last character position.
 If start contains Null, an error occurs.

 compare Optional.
-Numeric value indicating the kind of comparison to use when evaluating substrings.
-If omitted, a binary comparison is performed.
-See Settings section for values.
+A numeric value that indicates the type of comparison to use when evaluating substrings.
+If you omit it, Access performs a binary comparison.
+See the Settings section for values.

 Settings